iampasstech/microblog/README.md

     # This is where we register users.
     # In the original version of the Microblog application, the user is just registered and the user
     # is redirected to the login page.
-    # Using Activeconnect requires that we register the user with Activeconnect, then render
+    # Using IAMPASS requires that we register the user with IAMPASS, then render
-    # a page with information that allows them to register their mobile device with Activeconnect.
+    # a page with information that allows them to register their mobile device with IAMPASS.
     if current_user.is_authenticated:
         return redirect(url_for('main.index'))
     form = RegistrationForm()
     if form.validate_on_submit():
         user = User(username=form.username.data, email=form.email.data)

-        # Register the user with Activeconnect.
+        # Register the user with IAMPASS.
         manager = get_management_api()
-        add_user_result = manager.add_user(user.active_connect_id)
+        add_user_result = manager.add_user(user.iampass_id)

         if add_user_result == ManagementAPIResult.success:
-            # We don't add the user to our database until they have been registered with Activeconnect.
+            # We don't add the user to our database until they have been registered with IAMPASS.
             db.session.add(user)
             db.session.commit()
             flash(_('Congratulations, you are now a registered user!'))